Ibidapo111/Stock-Price-Prediction-ETH/README.md

 ---

-# Ethereum Price Prediction using Machine Learning
+# Ethereum Price Prediction using LSTM

 ## Overview
 This project focuses on predicting the future prices of Ethereum (ETH-USD) using historical financial data and deep learning's long-short term memory techniques.
 The project leverages various tools for data preprocessing, scaling, and applying deep learning models like Long Short-Term Memory (LSTM) to forecast Ethereum prices.